Frank Ryan (Irish republican): Ryan and IRA relations with Germany

 Around the end of 1940, a "Where is Frank Ryan?" campaign began in the Irish Press.
 In response, Frank Ryan wrote a letter to Leopold Kerney, Irish Minister in Madrid, explaining his whereabouts.
-The Government of Éire was made aware of Ryan's whereabouts between 11 and 19 December 1940 by Elizabeth ("Budge") Clissmann, who hand-delivered the letter on Ryan's behalf.
+The Government of Éire was made aware of Ryan's whereabouts between 11 and 19 December 1940 by Elizabeth "Budge" Clissmann, who hand-delivered the letter on Ryan's behalf.
 Ryan instructed Clissmann not to tell Kerney that Russell had died on board U-65, although this information appears to have already been leaked.

 Spying in Occupied Europe

-In May 1941 Abwehr Operation Whale ("Unternehmen Walfisch" in German), a plan to land a seaplane on a lake in Ireland, was expanded to include resupply of the IRA with money and a transmitter.
+In May 1941, Abwehr's Operation Whale ("Unternehmen Walfisch" in German), a plan to land a seaplane on a lake in Ireland, was expanded to include resupply of the IRA with money and a transmitter.
 Ryan was to contact the IRA.
 After changes to the plan it became known as Operation Sea Eagle ("Unternehmen Seeadler" in German).
 Ryan was asked for his co-operation in the planning for Operation Sea Eagle.
 The written proposal for Operation Sea Eagle gives some supposedly biographical details for Ryan composed by Veesenmayer.
 It is not known whether Ryan led Veesenmayer to include these statements in the proposal or whether Veesenmayer added them to increase the chances of Operation Sea Eagle being sponsored; either way Veesenmayer did not stress Ryan's Communist sympathies and included a number of inaccuracies and embellishments:

 "... he is one of the leading Irish nationalists [and] has been for many years a member of the leader's council of the Irish Republican Army, and a participant in numerous fights against England."

 "In 1929 the [British] Secret Service carried out an unsuccessful assassination attempt against him and he has often been in jail since."

 "He has extensive connections with the Irish republican circles up to de Valera's closest entourage and with de Valera himself, as well as to the Irish regular army, the nationalist Irishmen in Northern Ireland and especially the leading Irishmen in America."

 Although Operation Sea Eagle was first postponed after being shown to Hitler on 6 September 1941 and then ultimately cancelled, Ryan's part in planning is unsubstantiated.
 A few weeks later O'Reilly was arrested by the FBI (they were looking for Sean Russell).
 They said they were aware of Ryan's "anti-Fascist credentials" and although due to his contacts and knowledge of languages would be useful to "the enemy", they did not believe he would ever work for Fascism.